eclipse-ditto/ditto-examples/arduino-via-hono/README.md

 ```

 ## Creating features and adding them to the agent
 A feature is a set of properties and commands.
-The agent can have multiple features, get values for their properties and also execute commands for them.
+The agent can have multiple features, get values for their properties, and execute commands for them.

 `Feature feature("feature id", std::vector<String>{...});`

 Feature constructor consists of two arguments - Feature name and a vector of definitions.
-It has a method for adding a property and for adding a command.
+The Feature class has a method for adding a property and a command.

-A feature property has a name, a category, which is either `Category::STATUS` or `Category::CONFIGURATION`, a QoS - `QoS::EVENT` or `QoS::TELEMETRY` and a function to get the value for the property.
-It can also have a optional argument the report period (in milliseconds).
+A feature property has a name, a category (either `Category::STATUS` or `Category::CONFIGURATION`), a QoS (`QoS::EVENT` or `QoS::TELEMETRY`), and a function to get the value for the property.
+It can also have an optional argument for the reporting period (in milliseconds).

 `feature.addProperty("name", Category::STATUS, QoS::EVENT, function, 1000);`

-Every time the agent's loop function is called, the agent goes through every feature's property and if the acquisition function yields a different result than the last reported value and the time since the last report exceeds the report period for that property, the property is automatically sent.
+Every time the agent's loop function is called, the agent goes through every feature's property.
+If the acquisition function yields a different result than the last reported value and the time since the previous report exceeds the reporting period for that property, the property is automatically sent as telemetry or event depending on the property QoS.

-A feature command is a command, which the host sends to the feature.
-After every call of the agent's loop function the agent executes the commands received.
+A feature command is a command which a backend application sends to the feature.
+After every agent's loop function call, the agent executes the commands received.
 A command has a name and a function corresponding to that command.

 `feature.addCommand("name", commandHandler);`

-After a feature is set up use the `addFeature` method of the agent
+After a feature is set up, use the `addFeature` method of the agent

 `agent.addFeature(feature);`

 And the agent will automatically handle it.

-## Debuging
+## Debugging
 The IoTAgent library comes with it's own debuging library.
 The debug level can be set using the `setDebugLevel` method.
 The debug levels are:
   - `DebugLevel::OFF`
   - `DebugLevel::ERROR`